Every Backcountry Skier Should Have a Mentor. Here’s How to Find One.

 Sitting in the snow in the middle of the Alaskan wilderness, I cooked dinner over a camp stove with a crew of skiing legends.
 We had just successfully skied Mt.
 Hubley, a previously un-skied peak and second highest in the Brooks range.
 We were now traversing 55 miles across the coastal plain to conduct snow sciences research, hoping our data would help protect the Arctic Refuge from oil drilling.

 Kit Deslauriers was our expedition leader, the first person to ski from the top of all 7 Summits.
 Sarah Carpenter, the former American Avalanche Institute owner, managed snow science, and Jim Morrison, one of Kit’s North Face athlete teammates, navigated and plotted our route.
 Nate Lubbe, Mark Fischer, and Nate Dodge made up our camera crew.

-Their roles on this expedition were clearly established, and no one questioned their expertise or ability to perform them.
+Their roles on this expedition were all clearly established, and no one questioned their expertise or ability to perform them.

 Then there was me, a former U.S. Ski Team mogul competitor who recently turned professional backcountry skier.
 There was a slightly awkward pause when discussing my role for the next day’s mission.

 “Ummm…. boil water and get breakfast from the bear bags?”
 I offered up, only half joking.

 “Being stoked,” the rest of the team chimed in.

 Amongst such a seasoned crew, my role on the trip was clear: “The Mentee.”